ranvis/robots-txt-processor/README.md

 - `'keepTrailingSpaces' => false,`

   If false, trailing spaces (including tabs) of line without comment is trimmed.
-For lines with comment, spaces before # are always trimmed.
+For lines with comment, spaces before `#` are always trimmed.
   Retaining spaces is the requirement of both robotstxt.org and Google specs.

 - `'maxWildcards' => 10,`

   Maximum number of non-repeated `*` in path to accept.
-  If a path contains more, rule itself will be ignored.
+  If a path contains more than this, the rule itself will be ignored.

 - `'escapedWildcard' => true,`

   If true, `%2A` in path line is treated as wildcard `*` and will be a subject to the limitation of `maxWildcards`.
-  When using an external tester, don't set to false unless you are sure that your tester doesn't treat `%2A` that way.
+  When using an external tester, don't set to false unless you are sure that your tester doesn't treat `%2A` that way (and this tester does not,) so that rules cannot circumvent `maxWildcards` limitation.
-  (listed as PeDecodeWildcard in [feature test table](https://github.com/ranvis/robots-txt-processor-test/wiki/Features))
+  (Testers listed as PeDecodeWildcard=yes in [feature test table](https://github.com/ranvis/robots-txt-processor-test/wiki/Features) should not change this flag.)

 - `'complementLeadingSlash' => true,`